CZ-NIC/knot-resolver/daemon/README.rst

    Close the cache.

    .. note:: This may or may not clear the cache, depending on the used backend.
-See :func:`cachectl.clear()`.
+See :func:`cache.clear()`.

 .. function:: cache.stats()